OrigamiStudiosLLC/android-samplecode/README.md

 # Android Sample Code

-Android sample code is build to start any new app with already configures commonly used libraries and network layer integration.
+Android sample code is build to start any new app with already configured commonly used libraries and network layer integration.

 ## Step 1